 Make sure there is no animal waste in your yard at all times.
 After your French Bulldog has defecated, pick up their stool as soon as you can.
-You need to be very careful if you notice that your Frenchie eats their own feces during or soon after defecating.
+You need to be very careful to notice that your Frenchie eats their feces during or soon after defecating.
 Keep your French Bulldog leashed when they defecate if you can.
 Make sure they know to look at you if their attention is drawn to the poop (teach them the “look at me” command).
 Then, reward them with something tasty to keep them interested, and make sure you dispose of the poop as soon as possible.
 Saying “leave it” can also provide a helpful command at this time.

 Why Does My French Bulldogs Eat Poop?

 There is no doubt that French Bulldogs are curious dogs.
 There are those Frenchies who are particular and those who eat anything they can get their mouths on.

 The consumption of poop is referred to as coprophagia by vets.
 Dogs are often shown to exhibit coprophagia; it appears to be a behavioral disease but can sometimes be a symptom of something else.
 A behavioral diagnosis can only be made after medical causes of coprophagia have been excluded.
 A veterinarian can formulate a behavioral plan for treating coprophagia once potential medical issues have been ruled out.

 There are many possible reasons for this behavior.
 Your French Bulldog may start eating their poop or the poo of other animals if they have medical problems or bad behavioral habits.
 Working with your vet to determine the most likely cause of your Frenchies eating feces is a good idea before beginning treatment.
 The main causes of poop eating in older French Bulldogs may be boredom, loneliness, anxiety, stress, or a need for attention.
 Poop eating is fortunately outgrown for most puppies, but for some Frenchies, it may persist into adulthood and become a habit or even a compulsive behavior.